Theory of planned behavior: Extension from the theory of reasoned action

 Research, however, shows that behavioral intention does not always lead to actual behavior.
-Because behavioral intention cannot be the exclusive determinant of behavior where an individual's control over the behavior is incomplete, Ajzen introduced TPB by adding to TRA the component "perceived behavioral control".
-In this way he extended TRA to better predict actual behavior.
+Because behavioral intention cannot be the exclusive determinant of behavior where an individual's control over the behavior is incomplete, Ajzen introduced Theory of Planned Behavior (TPB) by adding to Theory of Reasoned Action (TRA) the component "perceived behavioral control".
+In this way he extended Theory of Reasoned Action (TRA) to better predict actual behavior.

 Perceived behavioral control refers to the degree to which a person believes that he or she can perform a given behavior.
 Perceived behavioral control involves the perception of the individual's own ability to perform the behavior.
 In other words, perceived behavioral control is behavior- or goal-specific.
 That perception varies by environmental circumstances and the behavior involved.
 The theory of planned behavior suggests that people are much more likely to intend to enact certain behaviors when they feel that they can enact them successfully.

 The theory has thus improved upon TRA.

 Extension of self-efficacy

-Along with attitudes and subjective norms (which make up TRA), TPB adds the concept of perceived behavioral control, which grew out of self-efficacy theory (SET).
+Along with attitudes and subjective norms (which make up Theory of Reasoned Action (TRA)), Theory of Planned Behavior (TPB) adds the concept of perceived behavioral control, which grew out of self-efficacy theory (SET).
 Bandura proposed self-efficacy construct in 1977, in connection to social cognitive theory.
 Self-efficacy refers to a person's expectation or confidence that he or she can master a behavior or accomplish a goal; an individual has different levels of self-efficacy depending on the behavior or intent.
 Bandura distinguished two distinct types of goal-related expectations: self-efficacy and outcome expectancy.
 He defined self-efficacy as the conviction that one can successfully execute the behavior required to produce the outcome in question.
 Outcome expectancy refers to a person's estimation that a given behavior will lead to certain outcomes.
 Bandura advanced the view that self-efficacy is the most important precondition for behavioral change, since it is key to the initiation of coping behavior.

 Previous investigations have shown that a person's behavior is strongly influenced by the individual's confidence in his or her ability to perform that behavior.
-As self-efficacy contributes to explanations of various relationships among beliefs, attitudes, intentions, and behavior, TPB has been widely applied in health-related fields such as helping preadolescents to engage in more physical activity, thereby improving their mental health, and getting adults to exercise more.
+As self-efficacy contributes to explanations of various relationships among beliefs, attitudes, intentions, and behavior, Theory of Planned Behavior (TPB) has been widely applied in health-related fields such as helping preadolescents to engage in more physical activity, thereby improving their mental health, and getting adults to exercise more.